 - Reconstructing large-scale variability from palaeoclimatic evidence by means of Data Assimulation through Upscaling and Nudging (DATUN).
 In Fischer H, Kumke T, Lohmann G, Miller H & Negendank J (Ed.), The Climate in Historical Times: towards a synthesis of Holocene proxy data and climate models (pp. 171-193).
 Berlin, Heidelberg: Springer.

 - Toward integrated historical climate research: the example of Atmospheric Circulation Reconstructions over the Earth.
-Wiley Interdisciplinary Reviews: Climate Change, 7(4), 614-614.
+WIREs Climate Change, 7(4), 614-614.

 - Teaching interests

 I have taught at all levels from undergraduate through to postgraduate taught.
 I currently teach on the following modules:

 GEO113 Earth, Wind, Ice and Fire

 GEO21011 Understanding the Climate System (module convenor)

 GEO412: Current issues in Geography and Environmental Science

 GEO3100 Employing Geography Skills in Sustainability and Social Justice (module convenor)